How to Offer Patient Financing in Your Medical Practice?

 • It boosts revenue.
 The more patients you serve, the more revenue you’ll make.
 Implementing patient financing can help increase your revenue by an average of 15%.
 Patient financing is not only helpful for necessary treatment but also elective procedures too.
 For instance, many patients may be incentivized to undergo cosmetic procedures that they couldn’t otherwise afford because of the upfront cost.

 • Increased patient satisfaction.
 Alternative financing options can also increase patient satisfaction by building stronger relationships between the patient and the provider.
 Acquiring new patients is a hard job, and the ability to offer flexible payment options can leave the patient satisfied and get them to return to your clinic whenever they encounter another problem.
+This flexibility significantly impacts the patient’s financial experience, fostering a sense of ease and comfort throughout their healthcare journey.

 The Risks of Patient Financing